-For a long time in our life, we we all about the hustle, and now that we’re a little older and (a little) wiser, we recognize that hustle doesn’t always mean successful.
+For a long time in our life, we were all about the hustle, and now that we’re a little older and (a little) wiser, we recognize that hustle doesn’t always mean successful.
 There’s a ton of science that proves, for example, that people who don’t get a good night’s rest actually function up to 20% less effectively during the work day.
 So by sleeping a few hours less every night of the week for the sake of hustle, we actually lost a few hours of productivity during the day.
 In hindsight, sleep would’ve been more fun than crazed tired eyes and partially functioning brains.

 The other thing we’ve learned, is that a good balance between hustle and rest can look like saying “no” to junk food habits (like TV) so you can say “yes” to something that’s higher on your priority list.
 According to Laura Vanderkam, author of 168 Hours, most of the time, when people say, “I don’t have time for __________” what they really mean is: __________ isn’t my priority.
 We have A LOT more time than we think to give A LOT to the things that matter without sacrificing any of them to each other.
 Did you know that you can sleep eight hours every night, work a 40-hour week and STILL have 72 hours left over (an average of TEN HOURS per day) to do the things that matter?

 What we’ve found, is that the perfect blend between work and rest (for us) is a combination of two things.